 On the way to Emu Rock we visited The Breakaways.
 Intrepid campers have extended the camping area 1.5 kilometres south of the ‘official’ area.
 It’s a huge camp area.

-We were ahead of time and pushed on to Emu Rock to camp the night.
+We were still ahead of time and pushed on to Emu Rock to camp the night.
 There was plenty of regrowth in the area after the devastating fires a couple of years previously.
 Emu Rock is a good, flat campsite overlooking the lake with enough room for 20 or more vehicles.
 It is on Holland Track south of the Hyden Norseman Road and 1.7 kilometres south-west of the State Barrier Fence.

 The drive out to the big, wide, open Hyden-Norseman Road was easy and then it was an uneventful trip back to Cockburn.